Poirazi-Lab/DendroTweaks/docs/source/tutorials/tutorial_quickstart.rst

     >>> model.run(1000) # ms

-This runs the simulation for 1000 milliseconds (1 second), which gives us time to observe
+This runs the simulation for 1000 milliseconds (1 second).
 After the simulation completes, the voltage data is stored in :code:`simulator.vs` and the corresponding time points in :code:`simulator.t`.

-For more complex stimuli, such as synaptic inputs, refer to the :doc:`tutorial</tutorials/tutorial_synapses>`.
+For more complex stimuli, such as synaptic inputs, refer to the :doc:`tutorial</tutorials/tutorial_synapses>` on adding synaptic inputs.

 Analyzing the results
 ------------------------------------------

-Finally, we can analyze the results of the simulation using some of the built-in functions in DendroTweaks.
+Finally, we can analyze the results of the simulation using some of the built-in functions.

 We will use built-in DendroTweaks functions to plot the voltage trace and extract spike metrics: